pblythe/pblythe/README.md

 -  Hi, my name is Pete Blythe.
-A seasoned mechanical engineer with ambitions to develop database GUI for small enterprises
+A seasoned mechanical engineer with ambitions to develop databases and GUI for small enterprises
 -  You can reach me via email on 700nitro@gmail.com or LinkedIn https://www.linkedin.com/in/peteblythe/